 The Supreme Court also has a Clerk who supports the court in a variety of ways assisting with management and administration.

-North Dakota allows access to court records, but they are limited to specific types such as petty misdemeanor cases, civil actions, criminal offenses, traffic violations, family issues, and probate cases.
+This state allows access to public records, but they are limited to specific types such as petty misdemeanor cases, civil actions, criminal offenses, traffic violations, family issues, and probate cases.
 Most cases in Municipal Courts will show up in an online court search.
-However, no expunged, juvenile or sealed records will show in a court records search for North Dakota.
-The federal government has laws pertaining to public court records and children’s names, home addresses, banking information, tax IDs, social security numbers and other private or sensitive information.
+However, no expunged, juvenile or sealed records will show in a records search for the state.
+The United States federal government has laws pertaining to certain case types and children’s names, home addresses, banking information, tax IDs, social security numbers and other private or sensitive information.
 Therefore, things like that will be redacted from the files before they are made public.

-North Dakota has a section on the judicial branch website where patrons can find some types of forms for cases like small claims, divorce, juvenile delinquency, mental health issues and probate cases, civil actions and other common legal proceedings.
+ND has a section on the judicial branch website (northdakota.gov) where patrons can find some types of forms for cases like small claims, divorce, juvenile delinquency, mental health issues and probate cases, civil actions and other common legal proceedings.
 Many of these are specific to the problem-solving courts and self-represented type litigation such as small claims.
-Additionally, North Dakota’s judicial branch website has a section for e-filing.
-They have instructions on how to use the e-filing portal and additional guides and information on requirements and technical aspects.
+Additionally, ND judicial branch website has a section for e-filing.
+They have instructions on how to use the e-filing portal, additional guides and information on requirements and technical aspects along with FAQs, court documents, and a privacy notice.
 They also have a feature where patrons can pay tickets and fines online.

-Use the Infotracer search tool to find North Dakota court records within minutes!
-Infotracer allows you to access thousands of court cases for North Dakota throughout the state including Cass County, Burleigh County, and Grand Forks County.
-According to the North Dakota Open Records Statute NDCC 44-04-18 et seq., public records include criminal court records, civil cases, family and probate court issues and bankruptcies.
+Use the Infotracer search tool to find state court records within minutes!
+Infotracer allows you to access thousands of court cases for ND throughout the state including Bismarck, Fargo, Minot, Cass County, Burleigh County, and Grand Forks County.
+According to the ND Open Records Statute NDCC 44-04-18 et seq., public records include criminal records, child support, vital records, death records, domestic violence cases, infractions, civil cases, family and probate court issues and bankruptcies.

-Someone can efficiently perform a court records search without any special permission or even a reason.
-Most records will be readily available except in cases where the files are court-ordered private or made confidential by law.
+Someone can efficiently perform a public records search without any special permission or even a reason.
+Most records will be readily available for public access except in cases where the files are court-ordered private or made confidential by law.

-Enjoy free instant access to North Dakota court records from all the court types in the state.
-Performing a North Dakota state court records search by name is the best way to lookup cases online.
-These records will include court records from North Dakota’s district and municipal courts from all eight judicial districts in the state.
+Enjoy free instant access to ND court records from all the court types in the state.
+Performing a state court records search by name is the best way to lookup cases online.
+These records will include records from the state district and municipal courthouses from all eight judicial districts in the state.

 In 2012, the North Dakota courts received 46,935 filings.
 In 2016, the number of filings decreased by 3.9% and counted 45,090 filings and had 49,082 outgoing cases